yanagriw/Spell-Check-Evaluation/README.md

 ## Testing the Model

 To directly test the model, run the script `spell_checker_T5.py`.
 Enter text with spelling errors into the console and press **Enter**.
 To exit, type `stop` and press **Enter**.

+## Examples

+- **Original:** I coudnt go to sleap becuz the dog was barkin all nite.
+- **Corrected:** I could not go to sleep because the dog was barking all night.

+- **Original:** I tryed to bild a sandcastle but the wavs kept knockin it down.
+- **Corrected:** I tried to build a sandcastle but the waves kept knocking it down.

 ## Performance Evaluation